Xaviju/perforandoElDom-charla-phidays/README.md

 ### :host(selector)
 -------------------------------------------
-The HTML elements can
+The HTML elements can style its host container and it behaviours in its context.

-#### Why
 By default all new HTML elements created by the authors will be `display: inline` but we can author how the element will be represented in its position.
 This is nos strictly crossing the shadow DOM, but affects the convention of the inside and outside

+#### Why
+Its better to set the style of the host container from the inside of the component that from the outside, avoinding code duplicity and manipulation from other context.
+In case of emergency, CSS from the parent has more priority that host styles.

 #### How